JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/Pahlavi_Texts_Part_2/Dadistan_i_Dinik_80.md

 1\. _As to_ the seventy-ninth question _and_ reply, that which you ask is thus: Concerning him who does not order _ceremonies_ what is then the decision?

 2\.
-The reply is this, that, excepting those. among which is specially the selected religious rite (dînô) of him whose ceremony is not performed--who, even though _having_ many good works, does not afterwards attain unto the supreme heaven, which is determined [^1]\--this, moreover, is thus said, that he who is not able to perform his ritual himself, when he orders a Gêtô-kharî<i>d</i> [^2] _ceremony_ and they shall perform _it_, can become _fit_ for the supreme heaven (garô<i>d</i>mânîkŏ); this is greatly to be commended.
+The reply is this, that, excepting those. among which is specially the selected religious rite (dînô) of him whose ceremony is not performed—who, even though _having_ many good works, does not afterwards attain unto the supreme heaven, which is determined [^1]\—this, moreover, is thus said, that he who is not able to perform his ritual himself, when he orders a Gêtô-kharî<i>d</i> [^2] _ceremony_ and they shall perform _it_, can become _fit_ for the supreme heaven (garô<i>d</i>mânîkŏ); this is greatly to be commended.

 <figure class="table chapter-navigator">
   <table>